 PAT will report those who do not recertify to the City of Boston Fire Department within 60 days of the expiration of their certification.

 Additional Requirement From The City Of Boston

-- The City will require that all Cleaners or Inspectors fill out an additional Application for Registration for Certified Inspection and/or Cleaning of Commercial Hood and Ventilation Systems.
+- The City will require that all Cleaners or Inspectors fill out an additional application for Registration for Certified Cleaning of Commercial Hood and Ventilation Systems.
 This application is for one year only.
 There is a $25.00 fee.
 See Boston Website

 - As of May 14, 2009 all Cleaners and Inspectors will be required to fill out Boston Fire Departments Cleaning and Inspection of Commercial Hood and Ventilation System and Deficiency Reports (Deficiency Reports).
 See Boston Website